timothybrown/BSEC-Conduit/readme.md

 # BSEC-Conduit Daemon
-A first class Systemd process which acts as a conduit between between BSEC Library and MQTT.
+A first class Systemd process which acts as a conduit between between BSEC-Library and MQTT.
 Provides an alternative method of getting data out of an I2C connected Bosch BME680 sensor and into Home Assistant.
 Much more accurate than the native HA BME680 module, as it uses the Bosch Sensortec Environmental Cluster (BSEC)